- Application time (ASTM C-308 modified)

 Metal - Abrasive blast to a nominal 2.5-mil profile employing SSPC-SP5 White

 Metal Blast for immersion and SSPCSP10 for other service conditions.
 All welds must be continuous, free of flux and have a smooth rounded radius without any sharp edges.

 Concrete - Refer to SSPC-SP13/NACE 6 "Surface Preparation of concrete" for detailed guidelines.

 Surfaces should be free of oil, grease, water, and other contaminants that may inhibit bond.
-This can be achieved by
+This can be achieved by chemical cleaning.

 New Concrete - All structures must have the necessary strength to withstand imposed loads during normal use and operation.
-Surface should be floated free of ridges or depressions and all voids filled with Sauereisen Underlayment No. F-120 or No. 209 Filler Compound.
+Surface should be floated free of ridges or depressions and all voids filled with Sauereisen Underlayment F-120 or 209 Filler Compound.
 The choice of underlayment will depend on the severity of the voids to be filled.
 Surfaces should be sloped a maximum 1/4 inch per foot for drainage.

 Abrasive blast, high-pressure water blast, or acid etch concrete to remove laitance and obtain uniform surface texture exposing fine aggregate resembling coarse sandpaper.

 Old Concrete - Concrete must be dry, firm and must have the necessary strength to withstand imposed loads during normal use and operation.
 Mechanical methods should be utilized to remove old paints, protective coatings, and deteriorated concrete.